forughi/PIV/README.md

 # PIV
-A flexible and hackable Particle Image Velocimetry (PIV) code in Matlab.
+A flexible and hackable Particle Image Velocimetry (PIV) code in Python and Matlab.